Dagmawi4/signal-and-power-integrity-projects/README.md

 # Signal and Power Integrity Projects

-This repository contains two advanced projects completed as part of coursework and research in **Signal and Power Integrity (EE 586)**.
+This repository contains two advanced projects completed as part of coursework and research in **Signal and Power Integrity (EE 486/586 at Minnesota State University, mankato)**.
 Each project focuses on high-frequency PCB design and analysis, combining **HFSS simulations**, **parameter extraction**, and **Python modeling**.

 ---